Keleo/DeductionTimeBundle/README.md

 It is always the calculated duration of `end - start`, which is then converted to its negative value.

+There is a new system configuration, which defines how a rates are used for deduction times (see below).

 ### Configure an activity

 When editing any activity, you will see a new checkbox `Deduction time`.